Note from the Editor: This blog is a recap of an older webinar. To view the most recent webinars, you can do so here.

-The term MFT (Managed File Transfer) is not new but you may be hearing it more frequently.
+The term MFT (Managed File Transfer) is not new, but you may have begun to hear it more frequently.
 Changes in data security and transmission regulations have brought this established technology to the forefront, but what exactly does it entail?

-Current State of File Transfer
+The Current State of File Transfer

 - Time consuming manual processes that might include the use of PC tools.
 Scripts are also a legacy of old processes that continue to saddle IT departments.
 Programmers create and maintain these scripts - often hundreds or thousands - to automate transfers.

 - File access is often too decentralized, making it difficult to control and manage.
 Compliance has become more stringent in data management.

 - Lack of notifications critical to ensure successful data movement, rather than waiting for a partner to notice missing or incomplete transfers.
 Traditional logs can be helpful, but are also hard to find and filter for adequate audit trails.
 The big issue is meeting data privacy requirements (e.g., PCI DSS, HIPAA, GLBA and SOX) without centralized logs.